 Department of Ophthalmology & Visual Sciences

-- Obtain quality tissue for those with corneal blindness in our district, state, nation and world.
+- To obtain quality tissue for those with corneal blindness in our district, state, nation and world

-- Develop educational programs promoting eye donor awareness
+- To develop educational programs promoting eye donor awareness

-The “Gift of Sight” is pure and simple!
-It‘s the MOST precious of all human gifts; yet, thousands of people stand to lose that gift each year because not enough of us are willing to pass it on, as a gift is meant to be.
-As an active, fully accredited member of the Eye Bank Association of America (EBAA), we join together in promoting eye donor awareness and education in the critical, urgent and on-going need of eye donation.
+The “Gift of Sight” is pure and simply a precious human gift; yet, thousands of people stand to lose this gift each year due to a lack of overall donors.
+As an accredited U.S. Member of the Eye Bank Association of America (EBAA), we join together in promoting eye donor awareness and education in addressing the critical need for ocular donation.
+Our recovered tissues are regulated stringently for viability through the Food and Drug Administration (FDA)..

 Great Plains Lions Eye Bank, Inc.